 Over the past 18 months, PE firms and their REIT partners have acquired roughly 15–20% of the commercial real estate that was previously held by smaller individual investors or smaller property management companies.
 CBRE data shows PE/REIT acquisitions now comprise 22% of commercial real estate transactions—up from 8% in 2022.

-Three forces are driving this.
-Post-pandemic repricing made office and retail space cheaper, and PE sees distressed pricing as opportunity.
-Institutional capital availability is high—real estate is a stable inflation hedge at 3–7% annual returns.
-And the REIT partnership model lets PE firms buy properties, install professional management, and package them for investor returns efficiently at scale.
+Institutional capital availability is high.
+Real estate is a stable inflation hedge at 3–7% annual returns.
+The REIT partnership model lets PE firms buy, manage, and package properties efficiently at scale.

 The consequence: your landlord is increasingly likely to be a professional property management firm owned by PE capital, not a small-time investor who owns 2–3 buildings and negotiates personally.